puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 * The special value `ca` is reserved, and can't be used as the certname for a normal node.

+  **Note:** You must set the certname in the main section of the puppet.conf file.
+Setting it in a different section causes errors.

 Defaults to the node's fully qualified domain name.

 - *Default*: the Host's fully qualified domain name, as determined by Facter

-**Note**: For full functionality of the `puppet config print` command and other dependent commands, include the certname in the main section of the puppet.conf file.
 ### classfile

 The file in which puppet agent stores a list of the classes